benkozi/CECE/combo-test-runner/design/design.md

 - The sweep is YAML-configured from day one; the initial suite covers only `mapalgo ∈ {bilinear, consd, passthrough}` (3 runs), not the 864-combo full product.
+- **String-valued assertion fields use the `"__ignore__"` sentinel** (`suite_config.IGNORE_VALUE`) to mean "don't check", and it is their default.
+A plain `null` cannot serve — it already means "assert the value is absent".
+Every future string assertion follows this three-way
+  convention: sentinel = skip, null = assert absent, string = assert equal.
 - Every YAML-backed config model (the full `CeceConfig` and `SuiteConfig` hierarchies, plus `RunManifest`) inherits `models/base.py:StrictModel` (`extra="forbid"`): unknown keys at any nesting level fail at load time